How long has DHEC done this testing?

 What diseases are on the test panel?

-Primary Congenital Hypothyroidism results from the lack of thyroid hormone leading to mental retardation and slow growth.
+Primary Congenital Hypothyroidism results from the lack of thyroid hormone leading to severe intellectual disability and slow growth.
 If detected early, thyroid hormone can be given and the consequences reduced or eliminated.
-About 20 babies are found each year with primary congenital hypothyroidism.
+About 50 babies are found each year with primary congenital hypothyroidism.

 Persons with Hemoglobinopathies (like Sickle Cell Disease) may have impaired oxygen transfer ability and many painful and life-threatening conditions, some of which can be prevented through early diagnosis and monitoring.
 About 100 babies a year are identified with hemoglobinopathy disorders including sickle cell disease while another 2,400 are identified as carriers.

 Galactosemia is caused by an inability to metabolize galactose, a component of lactose found in milk and other foods.
 Serious gastrointestinal disturbances, failure to gain weight and jaundice may occur.
-Children with untreated galactosemia develop mental retardation, cataracts and speech delay.
+Children with untreated galactosemia develop intellectual disability, cataracts and speech delay.
 Some babies die in the early neonatal period from bacterial sepsis.
 If detected early, diets low in galactose can minimize the effects of the condition.
-About one baby a year is born with this condition.
+About five babies a year are born with this condition.
 Other, less severe forms of galactosemia can also be found through this testing.
 In SC, around 10 babies are found with less severe forms of galactosemia each year.

 Medium chain acyl-CoA dehydrogenase deficiency causes an error in fatty acid metabolism resulting in a child's blood sugar becoming dangerously low.
 About 20 percent of children with MCADD die before diagnosis if screening is not in place and those who survive may have serious health problems.
 If detected early, the condition can be treated by making sure the child gets enough carbohydrate, especially during illness or other stressful times.
 About four babies a year are found with this condition.
 Testing can also identify babies with other fatty acid metabolism disorders.